Wildix/xBeesConnect/README.md

 #### `removeEventListener()`

-Stops listen for one of the events of the xBees with this particular callback
+Stops listening for one of the x-bees events with the particular callback:

 ```js
 useEffect(() => {